 So it’s no surprise to me that this person showed up when they did.
 Despite knowing it really wasn’t going to go anywhere, and that it was going to be confusing and difficult and upsetting and at some point likely going to hurt like a bitch, I still opened myself to it.
 I think this is wonderful.
 Because I could have stayed asleep.
 I could have said “Nope, I’m not ready to wake up yet.” and just left that part of myself in slumber for however much longer.
 Left her behind.
 Safer, protected, but missing out on life.
 And I didn’t.

 And yes, it was all those things – confusing, difficult, upsetting, and it did hurt like a bitch.
 It hurts to have that part of myself woken up – to remember what it feels like to be in that close space with someone again and then to go our separate ways.
 But, it was also FUN, really fun.
 And beautiful to feel it again.
 And not as difficult as I imagined.
 I laughed more than I have in ages.
 I allowed someone to hold me.
 I allowed myself to be vulnerable and trusting.
 I learned about another person’s experience of the world.
 I learned a few things about myself too.
 I woke up.
 And for that I am proud.
 No more sleeping… Life is to be lived.
 The good, the bad, and all the messy in between.

-“Still, Life” is a year-long self portrait series exploring the journey of living with loss.
-If you’re new to this project, you can read more about it in this post.
-Or to see the full image gallery visit 2014 PROJECT.
+“Still, Life” is a year-long self portrait series exploring the journey of grief.
+You can read more about the project in this post.
+To see the full image gallery visit 2014 PROJECT.
 Please share with anyone who you feel can relate to the imagery, my hope is that it gives many others a visual for something they are going through in their own lives.